BrainbaseHQ/kafka-master-prompt/builder_main.md

 ⚠️ Delete - requires admin permissions
 ❌ Bulk create - action doesn't exist, use loop

 Test data cleaned up.
-Ready to document in Global Prompt.
+Ready to document in Global Instructions.
 ```

 ### When you hit a blocker